pnplusplus/OSDMenu/README.md

 1. Copy `patcher.elf` and `launcher.elf` to `mc?:/BOOT/`
    Copy DKWDRV to `mc?:/BOOT/DKWDRV.ELF` _(optional)_
-2. Edit `mc?:/SYS-CONF/FREEMCB.CNF` [as you see fit](#fmcb-handler)
+2. Edit `mc?:/SYS-CONF/OSDMENU.CNF` [as you see fit](#fmcb-handler)
 3. Configure PS2BBL to launch `mc?:/BOOT/patcher.elf` or launch it manually from LaunchELF

 ## Key differences from FMCB 1.8:
 - All initialization code is removed in favor of using a separate bootloader to start the patcher (e.g. [PS2BBL](https://github.com/israpps/PlayStation2-Basic-BootLoader))
-- USB support is dropped from the patcher, so only memory cards are checked for `FREEMCB.CNF`
+- USB support is dropped from the patcher, so only memory cards are checked for `OSDMENU.CNF`
 - No ESR support
 - No support for launching ELFs by holding a gamepad button
 - ELF paths are not checked by the patcher, so every named entry from FMCB config file is displayed in hacked OSDSYS menu